isomerpages/moe-yuhuasec/_our-ccas/Clubs and Societies/Media Resource Library.md

 ### Background

 **Our Vision**
-A vibrant library to empower learning
+A vibrant library that empowers learning

 **Our Mission**

-To provide resources and environment for students to excel as competent learners in the 21st Century
+To provide resources and environment for students to excel as competent learners

 **Our Motto**
 Bringing curiosity alive

-In Yuhua secondary School, the Media Resource Library (MRL) called infoasis, actively promotes the Joy of Reading and wants each and every student to be a strong reader and a lifelong learner.
-It also aims to play a key role in developing 21st Century Competencies in our students and has been evolving in many ways to cater to our digital readers.
+In Yuhua Secondary School, the Media Resource Library (MRL) is a vibrant and empowering hub that actively promotes the Joy of Reading.
+With a strong focus on developing 21st Century Competencies, the MRL has evolved to cater to the needs of digital readers, providing innovative resources and a conducive study environment.
+Students actively collaborate at discussion tables, fostering a sense of community and enabling the sharing of ideas.
+The library's expansive learning space also facilitates workshops and dialogue sessions, encouraging interactive learning experiences.

-The Infoasis Council’s vision is to create “A vibrant library to empower learning”.
-To achieve this vision, we have introduced resources and an environment for Yuhuans to excel in the 21st Century.
-Acknowledging our Yuhuans’ wishes for a conducive study environment, a normal school day will see many students engaging in active collaboration at discussion tables found throughout the Infoasis.
-The large  learning space in the Infoasis also provides the opportunity for student workshops and dialogue sessions to be held here.

 ### Our Team